10 Batangas Tourist Spots Perfect for Quick Getaways

 6. Sepoc Beach

-While there are many cool spots in Lipa Batangas and San Juan Batangas, the town of Tingloy is full of gems that every beach lover would definitely go for!
+While there are many cool Lipa tourist spots and San Juan Batangas attractions, the town of Tingloy is full of gems that every beach lover would definitely go for!
 One of the best beaches in Batangas is Sepoc Beach.
 Boasting its white sand beach and deep blue waters, you would definitely feel relaxed and will get about your work, at least for a little while.
 Add this tourist spot in Batangas to your itinerary for a fun beach trip.

 7. Caleruega Chapel

 Caleruega Chapel will bring you closer not only to God but also to nature as it is surrounded by delicate flowers and trees.
 This place is a popular wedding destination and shooting location.
-Caleruega Chapel is also ideal for retreats, recreation, or any other outdoor activities.
+This tourist spot in Batangas is also ideal for retreats, recreation, or any other outdoor activities.

 8. Mt.
 Batulao

 This mountain is beginner-friendly as it’s easier to hike than other mountains.
 But it’s not all boring though.
 Mt.
-Batulao in Batangas gives hikers a decent challenge and extremely scenic trails of rolling slopes and green grasslands.
+Batulao in Batangas Philippines gives hikers a decent challenge and extremely scenic trails of rolling slopes and green grasslands.
 Before reaching the summit, you will have to pass through several mini-peaks which takes roughly four hours to arrive.
 For hikers in it for the stunning views and wanting to take their time, there are campsites along the trail to relax and spend the night.
 You see, Batangas tourism is not just about beaches.

 9. Malabrigo Lighthouse